Eradparvar/Regex/README.md

 # Regex
 The program asks the user for there name, birthday, email address and 10 favorite websites.
-It checks if the input is invalid, using Regular expressions.
+It validates the user's input, using Regular expressions.